Based in Northern Ireland, De Borda promotes inclusive voting procedures in contentious elections

-The focus of the De Borda Institute is reform of voting procedures, enabling them to work for cohesion and compromise rather than division and confrontation.
-We promote the use of inclusive voting procedures, not just in elections, but primarily in decision-making: the Modified Borda Count, (MBC).
+The de Borda Institute works for the reform of voting procedures, not just in elections, but primarily in decision-making: the Modified Borda Count, (MBC).

 While electoral systems vary, decision-making rarely does.
 In business, law and in politics, people use (simple or weighted) majority votes.
 Multi-option voting is rare.
-Consensus voting is almost unheard of, although it is more inclusive and more democratic than the adversarial and dichotomous majority vote.
+Consensus voting is almost unheard of, even though it is two-hundred years old: it is more inclusive and more democratic than the adversarial and dichotomous majority vote.

-The de Borda Institute has not only looked at consensus based voting systems in Northern Ireland, but also promoted them abroad, both in 'stable' democracies and in divided societies.
-Altogether, they include Armenia, Austria, Azerbaijan, Bosnia, Canada, China including Hong Kong and Taiwan, Croatia, the Czech Republic, France, Georgia, Germany, Kazakhstan, Kenya, Kosovo, Kyrgyzstan, Mongolia, Montenegro, Namibia, Poland, Russia, Serbia, South Africa, Sweden, Tanzania, Tajikistan, Ukraine, Uzbekistan, Uganda and USA.
+The de Borda Institute has not only demonstrated consensus voting systems in Northern Ireland, but also promoted them abroad, both in 'stable' democracies as well as in divided societies and conflict zones.
+They include all the ex-Yugoslav countries in the Balkans, all three countries in the Caucasus, as well as Austria, Canada, China including Hong Kong and Taiwan, the Czech Republic, France, Germany, Kenya, Namibia, Poland, Russia, South Africa, Tanzania, Ukraine, Uganda and USA.

 - Bringing all sides in the Northern Ireland conflict together in a public meeting in 1986, still eight years before the cease-fire, and identifying their consensus.

 - Using an electronic count at another all-party conference in Belfast, in 1991.
 On this occasion, the Institute also had a Bosnian in attendance.

 - Organising an MBC social survey in 1998 as part of the Northern Ireland peace process.